- About Pitbulls

 Here's why you REALLY don't want your dog to fight at the Dog Park:

 Because dogs of all sizes visit dog parks, larger dogs have the potential to hurt smaller dogs, bringing large vet bills, problems with your local animal control, liability concerns, and, in the some instances, you could lose your dog for good.
 In addition, setting your dog up to fail can negatively affect his future interactions with other dogs.
 Want to increase his odds of staying dog tolerant?
 Never let him get into his first fight.
 For real.
-Whether or not your dog starts it, many a dog is forever changed by his first fight and may never be the same around other dogs again.
+Whether or not your dog starts it, many a dog is forever changed by his first fight and may never be quite the same around other dogs again.
 And finally, during this time of breed prejudice, even the smallest display of bravado involving pit bull type dogs will set off alarm bells in onlookers and ding the reputation of the breed yet again.
 It's not fair, but it's the reality we're facing right now.

 How do I keep my dog socialized?